Meet the Writer

 My Story

-Tyler, the Sagittarian, represents my perseverance, ambition, and over-achieving spirit.
-He also represents my fears and how, for years, I let them shrink myself from who I really desired to be.
+perseverance, ambition, and over-achieving spirit.
+He also represents my fears and how, for years, I let them shrink me from who I desired to be.

 Orlando, the Scorpion, represents my ego.
 He embodies my masculine nature.
 He wants to be like one of the guys.
 He’s a charming playboy of sorts, powerful and wealthy – a sexual Adonis who is quick-witted and charming and always gets the guy he wants.
 He is attractive, physically and metaphysically.
-He is brilliant, crafty, and manipulative but has a bold and cold honesty with an angry vein that should never be played with or crossed least you feel the fire of his wrath.
+He is brilliant, crafty, and manipulative but has a bold and cold honesty with an angry vein that should never be played with or crossed unless you feel the fire of his wrath.

 My Story

-Tyler, the Sagittarian, represents my perseverance, ambition, and over-achieving spirit.
-He also represents my fears and how, for years, I let them cause me to shrink from who I really desired to be.
+perseverance, ambition, and over-achieving spirit.
+He also represents my fears and how, for years, I let them shrink me from who I desired to be.

 Orlando, the Scorpion, represents my ego.
 He embodies my masculine nature.
 He wants to be like one of the guys.
 He’s a charming playboy of sorts, powerful and wealthy – a sexual Adonis who is quick-witted and charming and always gets the guy he wants.
-He is attractive, both physically and metaphysically.
-He is brilliant, crafty, and manipulative, but has a bold and cold honesty with an angry vein that should never be played with or crossed least you feel the fire of his wrath.
+He is attractive, physically and metaphysically.
+He is brilliant, crafty, and manipulative but has a bold and cold honesty with an angry vein that should never be played with or crossed unless you feel the fire of his wrath.

 Anticipate